1 student killed after Texas school bus hit by train

-An East Texas school district says one student has been killed and two other individuals were injured after a school bus was hit by a train.
+One student was killed and two other individuals were injured after an East Texas school bus was hit by a train on Friday, authorities said.

-The Tyler Morning Telegraph reports the collision took place around 4 p.m.
-Friday when the bus was in a train crossing in Athens, located about 70 miles southeast of Dallas.
+The Tyler Morning Telegraph reported the collision took place around 4 p.m. when the bus was at a train crossing in Athens, located about 70 miles (112 kilometers) southeast of Dallas.

-In a statement, the Athens school district says an unidentified male middle school student was killed.
-An unidentified female elementary school student was injured and flown to a Dallas hospital.
-Her condition was not immediately known.
+At a news conference Friday evening, Athens Police Chief Buddy Hill said a 13-year-old male middle school student was killed.
+A 9-year-old girl in elementary school was injured and flown to a Dallas hospital, where she was in critical but stable condition.

 Digital Access For Only $0.99